robbhedrick/lambda-python-template/README.md

 # lambda-python-template
-Basic template for starting Python based AWS Lambda functions
+Some basic bash scripts for building a Python based AWS Lambda function.